November 1, 2012

 Fixes an issue that could cause projects to be appear under the wrong year header when using Group by Year.

-the version or master being processed is now displayed during face detection, export, and preview generation.
+The name of the version or master being processed is now displayed during face detection, export, and preview generation.

 Resolves performance issues when using zoom in Viewer.